olin/studentgovernment/student_government_bylaws.md

 runs meetings of the Committee and generally oversees the Committee’s activities.
 The Director approves the creation of Student Groups, classifies them as Clubs or Organizations, and generally helps them meet their goals.
-The Director will ensure that the Vice President of Finance has access to up-to-date Student Group spendings at all times.
+The Director will ensure that the Vice President for Finance has access to up-to-date Student Group spendings at all times.
 The Director populates and maintains the List of Student Groups and Administration Committees as described in [Article 13](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#article-13-transparency).
 The Director attends meetings of the Student Government prepared to report the